-Developing programmes that support young farmers and equip them with the skills to tackle issues of food insecurity, land reform and youth unemployment.
+Developing and equipping young farmers to tackle issues of food insecurity, land reform and youth unemployment

 Being the first of its kind in South Africa, the AgroEcology Academy supports and work with young farmers to counter the compounding humanitarian challenges of increasingly high youth unemployment, nutritional insecurity and the need to accelerate social justice around land reform through a combination of formal qualifications, short course training and extended periods of hands-on learning.